satyavamsi/NetflixClone/README.md

 ## Planned Updates

-I am not planning any updated on this, as I just built this to kind of increase my grip on React Functional Components
+I am not planning any updates on this, as I just built this to kind of increase my grip on React Functional Components